Keibert Ruiz Preview, Player Props: Nationals vs. Red Sox

 Keibert Ruiz At The Plate

-- Ruiz has driven in a run in 35 games this year (35.0%), including 10 games with more than one RBI (10.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Ruiz has picked up an RBI in 35.6% of his games this year, with two or more RBI in 10.9% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.